Kanban task management: how tasks are organised

 Where tasks are managed in todo.vu

-In todo.vu, your tasks are viewed and managed in a unique Task List / Kanban hybrid on the Task Dashboard page.
+In todo.vu, your tasks are viewed and managed in a unique Task List / Kanban task management system on the Task Dashboard page.

 Tasks appear in lists, which are arranged into three clear Kanban columns according to their workflow status: either ‘Snoozed’, ‘To do’ or ‘Done’.
-Tasks can easily be added to or moved between columns, and your entire Kanban view can be filtered to view tasks that belong to a specific context, such as a client or project.
+Tasks can easily be added to or moved between columns, and your entire Kanban view can be filtered to view tasks according to their specific details, such as tasks grouped to a specific client or project.

-When you log in, todo.vu will open to the Task Dashboard page of your primary workspace by default.
+When you log in to your workspace, todo.vu will open to the Task Dashboard page by default.
 However, you can navigate to the Dashboard at any time by selecting the top icon on the left sidebar of your workspace; the ‘Tasks’ option.

 Workflow statuses explained: Snoozed, To Do and Done